 Mold growth is typically a sign of water damage in the building.
 This could result from a flood, broken pipe, or simply a build-up of moisture in the air.
 Unfortunately, mold can start to form within just a day or two in the right environment.
 So, unless a mess such as a busted pipe or an overflowed tub is cleaned immediately, mold will likely start to form.

 This is why it is always recommended that you request a mold inspection of a property before you buy it.
 Professional technicians will check out spots where mold tends to grow and collect samples for testing.
-This will let you know if any mold is present and the type and where it is collecting.
+This will let you know if any mold is present and the type and where it is collected.

 Large amounts of mold are quite unsightly and can create an unpleasant musty smell.
 But hidden mold that is concealed in spaces like between the drywall or under the carpet may not seem like a deal-breaker when it comes to buying the house of your dreams.